 International

 Accounting

 Standards

+(IAS/IFRS)

+Description

-(IAS/IFRS) Description Effective Date
+Effective Date

+IFRS 9

+Financial Instruments

-IFRS 9 Financial Instruments January 1, 2018
+January 1, 2018

 In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments that replaces IAS 39, Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 IFRS 9 brings together all three aspects of the accounting for financial instruments: classification and measurement, impairment and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
-Except for hedge accounting, retrospective application is not compulsory.
+Except for hedge accounting, retrospective application is required but providing comparative information is not compulsory.
 For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.